madprops/blog/rofi_dev.md

 Items can be selected with Enter.

-To generate the items you pass linebreak-separated lines:
+To generate the items you pass linebreak-separated lines (python):

 ```python
 proc = Popen(f"rofi -dmenu -i -p '{prompt}'", stdout=PIPE, stdin=PIPE, shell=True, text=True)
 ans = proc.communicate("\n".join(items))[0].strip()
 ```

-That's how you can use python to interface with rofi.

-You can then check `proc.returncode` and `ans` to do something.
+You can then check `proc.returncode` and `ans` to do something after rofi exits.

 ## Getting Information